K'Waun Williams: 2014

-On May 20, 2014, the Cleveland Browns signed Williams to a two-year, $930,000 contract.
+On May 20, 2014, the Browns signed Williams to a two-year, $930,000 contract.

 Throughout training camp, Williams competed for a roster spot as a backup cornerback and special teams contributor against Isaiah Trufant, Aaron Berry, Pierre Desir, Leon McFadden, T. J. Heath, Robert Nelson, and Royce Adams.
 He also competed to be the backup nickelback against Isaiah Trufant.
 Head coach Mike Pettine named Williams the seventh cornerback on the Browns' depth chart to start the regular season, behind Joe Haden, Buster Skrine, Justin Gilbert, Pierre Desir, Robert Nelson, and Aaron Berry.
 Williams was also named the backup nickelback being Buster Skrine.

-He made his professional regular season debut in the Cleveland Browns' season-opener at the Pittsburgh Steelers and made three combined tackles in their 30–27 loss.
+He made his professional regular season debut in the Browns' season-opener at the Steelers and made three combined tackles in their 30–27 loss.
 Williams was inserted at nickelback after rookie Justin Gilbert had issues in pass coverage and was replaced on the outside by nickelback Buster Skrine.
 He made his first career tackle on running back Le'Veon Bell after a nine-yard reception in the third quarter.
 On October 5, 2014, Williams collected a season-high six solo tackles, deflected a pass, and made his first career sack during a 29–28 victory at the Tennessee Titans in Week 5.
 Williams sacked backup quarterback Charlie Whitehurst for a six-yard loss in the third quarter.
-The following week, Williams earned his first career start, as a nickelback, and made a solo tackle and two pass deflections before exiting in the second quarter of the Browns' 31–10 win against the Pittsburgh Steelers in Week 6 due to a concussion.
+The following week, Williams earned his first career start, as a nickelback, and made a solo tackle and two pass deflections before exiting in the second quarter of the Browns' 31–10 win against the Steelers in Week 6 due to a concussion.
 He was inactive for the Browns' Week 7 loss at the Jacksonville Jaguars due to concussion symptoms.
 In Week 11, he collected a season-high eight combined tackles and a pass deflection during a 23–7 loss to the Houston Texans.
 Williams was inactive for two games (Weeks 15–16) due to a hamstring injury.
 He completed his rookie season in 2014 with 38 combined tackles (29 solo), eight pass deflections, and a sack in 13 games and four starts.